 - 243. Affordable home ownership tenures include products for sale and rent provided at a cost above social rent, but below market levels.
 The three most widely available are discounted market housing (a subset of which is the new First Homes product), shared ownership, and Rent to Buy.
 These are considered in turn below. - 244.
-In paragraph 65 of the NPPF 2021, the Government introduces a recommendation that "where major housing development is proposed, planning policies and decisions should expect at least 10% of the homes to be available for affordable home ownership."
+In paragraph 65 of the NPPF 2021, the Government introduces a recommendation that "where major development involving the provision of housing is proposed, planning policies and decisions should expect at least 10% of the total number of homes to be available for affordable home ownership."
 The recently issued Ministerial Statement and updates to PPG state that 25% of all Affordable Housing should be First Homes the Government's new flagship discounted market sale product.
 When the NPPF is next updated, it is expected that the 10% affordable home ownership requirement referenced above may be replaced by the First Homes requirement.